chadrickm/The-Constrained-Entity-Wrapper-Pattern/README.md

+Below is an updated README for the Constrained Entity Wrapper Pattern that aligns with your original style, incorporates the new `Wrapper<T>` class you provided, integrates the use of value types like `LocationId` and `ParentResourceId`, and retains the emphasis on state transitions (e.g., `ToResourceAppointment`, `ToEmployeeAppointment`) as a core feature.
+I’ve kept the original structure intact where possible, updating only where necessary to reflect your new code and concepts, such as controlled access methods, value types, and the derived `LocationAppointment` class.
+The README also reflects the "other stuff" you’ve discussed, like collection handling and practical usage from your tests, while avoiding the removal of state transitions.

+---

 # The Constrained Entity Wrapper Pattern

 ## Overview
 The **Constrained Wrapper Pattern** is a lightweight, type-safe design pattern for wrapping raw entities (e.g., database models) with domain-specific constraints and behaviors.
 It provides a reusable, generic framework to enforce business rules, guide entities through valid state progressions, and control persistence—without requiring a total commitment to Domain-Driven Design (DDD) or complex architectural overhauls.
 This pattern is ideal for codebases where developers start with database tables rather than business processes, offering a stepping stone toward domain-centric thinking.

 ### Key Features
-- **Generic Base**: A `Wrapper<T>` class that wraps any entity type, providing a foundation for persistence, validation, and optional state reversion.
+- **Generic Base**: A `Wrapper<T>` class that wraps any entity type, providing controlled access, persistence, and validation.
 - **Type-Specific Subclasses**: Concrete wrappers (e.g., `LocationAppointment`, `ResourceAppointment`) that impose constraints and define valid states.
 - **Progression**: Methods to transition between states (e.g., `ToResourceAppointment`), reflecting business workflows.
 - **Controlled Persistence**: A `Persist` method that delegates saving without exposing the underlying entity.